-The Unhealthiest Guilty Pleasure Foods on the Planet
+The Worst Guilty Pleasure Foods on the Planet

 It doesn't matter how many kale-and-quinoa salads you consume or steel-cut oats you spoon into your mouth; we all have a few delicious treats that we simply can't live without.
 It's one thing to control cravings, but what can't you give up entirely?
 We set out to find out where Americans draw the line when it comes to our biggest guilty pleasure foods.